ksingh-scogo/react-coding/README.md

 # Stan Coding Challenge

-> Welcome to the Stan Coding Challenge!
+> Welcome to the Coding Challenge!

 ## Overview